Accounting & Tax terms explained

 Entity

-Entity is an organization that exists independently of its members, and has its own goals and objectives to meet.
+The entity is an organisation that exists independently of its members and has its own goals and objectives to meet.

 Equity